kirtanchandak/kirtanchandak/README.md

 ### Hi, I am Kirtan!
 Great to see you here! 👋

 ## 🚀 About Me
-🎓 I’m an JavaScript Developer pursuing B.Tech. at Pune Univesity in Computer Engineering (2025).</br>
+🎓 I’m a JavaScript Developer pursuing B.Tech. at Pune Univesity in Computer Engineering (2025).</br>
 👨‍💻 I am passionate about Web Development and OpenSource & I enjoy building new things.<br>
 🌱 I’m currently improving my grip on Data Structures and Algorithms.<br>
 🙋‍♂️ You can connect with me on -